-If you’ve been watching your 401(k), IRA, ETF and stock investments drop in the bear market, you may be worried about your retirement plans.
+If you’ve been watching your 401(k), IRA, ETF and stock investments closely, you may be worried about your retirement plans.
 If your investments don’t regain their value soon, especially if you are nearing retirement age, you might consider waiting to retire.

 If you were born between 1943 and 1954, you can claim Social Security retirement benefits at age 62, but your full benefit amount will be reduced by 25% until you reach full retirement age.